 Conclusion

-Cryptocurrency mining in Bulgaria is an area with growing potential, but market participants need to be sensitive to tax and regulatory obligations.
-The lack of specialised legislation on cryptocurrency mining creates some uncertainty, but also provides opportunities for development and innovation in the industry.
-By keeping an eye on the dynamically changing regulatory environment and focusing on energy efficiency, miners can find favourable conditions for their activities in Bulgaria.
+Cryptocurrency mining in Bulgaria is one of those fast-developing spheres that, however, need sensitivity on the part of market participants in light of tax and regulatory obligations.
+The lack of special legislation on cryptocurrency mining creates some legal uncertainty, but at the same time, it opens up perspectives for the development and innovation of the industry.
+In view of dynamic changes in the regulatory environment and in search of energy efficiency, miners can find favorable conditions for their activity in Bulgaria.

 Crypto mining in Croatia